mvolkmann/blog/src/htmx.md

 Alternatively, it can be downloaded as a single, minified JavaScript file by clicking the "~14k min.gz’d" link near the top of the
-{% aTargetBlank "https://htmx.org", "HTMX home page" %}.
+{% aTargetBlank "https://htmx.org", "htmx home page" %}.
 Place the downloaded file in a directory whose files are served by your application server and include a `script` tag like the following: